junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 2011

-> in section 26(b) by striking “out” and all that follows through “(referred”, and inserting “out a simplified supplemental nutrition assistance program (referred”,
+> in section 26(b) by striking “out” and all that follows through “(referred”, and inserting “out a simplified supplemental nutrition assistance program (referred”.

 | | |
 |---|---|